Fisherman’s Bastion, Budapest’s Cutest Sight!

 The Fisherman’s Bastion is part of the Buda Castle.
-It’s the set of 7 fairytale towers and connecting walls topped with a viewing platform, that sit just behind the Matthias Church and offers great views Northeast over the Danube and Pest.
-It was built in 1899-1905 by architect Frigyes Schülek, in a style complementary to the neighbouring Matthias Church (where he also oversaw the restoration a few years before.)
-Its 7 turrets symbolise the original 7 tribes of Hungary.
+It’s the set of 7 fairytale towers and connecting walls with a viewing platform above.
+It sits just behind the Matthias Church and offers great views Northeast over the Danube and Pest.
+The construction was in 1899-1905 by architect Frigyes Schülek, and it was in a style complementary to the neighboring Matthias Church.
+As an aside, he also oversaw the restoration of this a few years before.
+Its 7 turrets symbolize the original 7 tribes of Hungary.
 The bastion features a huge staircase, large window openings and is not actually defensible at all.
-These fanciful towers were built as a monument to the fishermen of the Danube.
+The building of these fanciful towers was as a monument to the fishermen of the Danube.
 It stands on the site of a rampart that was during the middle ages, defended by the fisherman who lived in “watertown” below.
-There was also a fish market right here for a period.
+There was also a fish market here for a period.

 How (when) to do the Fisherman’s Bastion

-As one of the most iconic parts of the Buda Castle, and within easy reach of tourist coaches, it does get very overcrowded.
-In order to avoid the crowds, come early or late.
+Here is one of the most iconic parts of the Buda Castle.
+And because it’s within easy reach of tourist coaches, it does start to fill with tourist as the day progresses.
+In order to avoid the crowds, either come early or late.
 At 8am, it would be just you and the pigeons, whereas by 9:30am, it is like grand central station.
-One has to pay to get up to the slightly better view from the upper platform (though the turnstiles are retracted and open during the night – another good reason to come before 9am or after 8pm) In the summer season, it can be nigh-on-impossible to shoulder your way onto the very small free viewing part of the bastion, as large tracts of it are taken up with a restaurant and various stalls selling Kürtős Kalács (funnel cake) and commemorative coins.
-Still, the view out over the Danube is great and it is easy to pick out the margaret Bridge with its ramp off to the island, and the Parliament, St. Stephen’s Basilica, the Chain bridge, the great synagogue and so on.
+You have to pay to get up to the slightly better view from the upper platform (though the turnstiles are retracted and open during the night – another good reason to come before 9am or after 8pm) In the summer season, it can be nigh-on-impossible to shoulder your way onto the very small free viewing part of the bastion.
+This is because restaurants and various stalls selling Buda Castle (funnel cake) and commemorative coins are taking up most of the space.
+Still, the view out over the Danube is great.
+You can easily pick out the Margaret Bridge with its ramp off to the island.
+And a little further you can see the Parliament, St. Stephen’s Basilica, the Chain bridge, the great synagogue…well, the whole of Pest.

 Fisherman’s Bastion Info